One of SoCal's elites, Munger, Tolles & Olson has resisted

 Tolles is atypical in that it promotes an "ownership mentality"

 among its ranks.
-In adherence to this culture, partners are allowed
+In adherence to this culture, partners all weigh

-to weigh in on the pay of their fellow partners, and all attorneys
+in on the pay of their fellow partners, and all attorneys may vote

-may vote on all job candidates and review the firm's financial
+on all job candidates, review the firm's financial books and

-ranks lean, it prides itself on the diversity of talent within its
+prides itself on the diversity of talent within its doors-clients

-doors-clients who hire Munger Tolles may find themselves with
+who hire Munger Tolles may find themselves with lawyers who hold

-lawyers who hold graduate degrees in history, literature, medicine,
+graduate degrees in history, literature, medicine, economics or

 Winning on Pacific Time